mirrorwis/ruby-mine-settings/README.markdown

 Then relaunch RubyMine.
 Open the `Preferences` panel and select `External Tools`.
 Click on `JSLint` and within the `Edit Tool` dialog box, switch the path on the `Working directory` input field to your `HOME` path for your machine.

 Every now and then it will be necessary to update some of the submodules.
-To do this, run the following:
+To do this, run the following from the command line:

-    git submodule foreach git checkout master
-    git submodule foreach git pull --rebase
+    bash update

 Colors
 ------